Roosters in Crisis

-Most people do not realize that ten percent of chicks sold in feedstores or online as young hens will mature into roosters.
+Most people do not realize that ten percent of chicks sold in feed stores or online as young hens will mature into roosters.
 Because chick-sexing is inexact, no hatchery can guarantee better than a 90 percent accuracy.
 People who live in areas with no-rooster ordinances then scramble to find homes for the unwanted roosters or wind up dumping them in parks, along the side of the road, or at animal shelters.

-Some people think they are doing their unwanted roosters a favor by "setting them free" in a park or wooded area.
-This misguided notion is responsible for kiling untold numbers of domesticated birds every year.
+Some people even think they are doing their unwanted roosters a favor by "setting them free" in a park or wooded area.
+This misguided notion is responsible for killing untold numbers of domesticated birds every year.
 Domesticated poultry (primarily chickens and ducks) who are abandoned cannot forage or escape predators.
 They last an average of one week before they are killed by predators, starvation, or extreme weather.

 Moreover, animal abandonment -- including that of chickens -- is illegal in every state under anti-cruelty statutes.

 Roosters are essential members of any flock, watching over hens and protecting them from predators.
 Countless thousands of backyard hens have been saved by a heroic rooster guardian who gave up his life protecting his hens from hawks, coyotes, neighborhood dogs, etc.

 If you live in an area that permits roosters but are having problems with your rooster (noise, aggression toward other animals or humans) our Rooster Retention Program will help you work with your rooster so that he can stay with his family and those who love him!

 Bachelor flocks are all the rage!
 Without hens around to stir up the hormonal aggression, roosters can get along great!
 At many sanctuaries, including Hen Harbor, roosters and hens are split up into several flocks (with a few exceptions) in order to keep the peace.